YuvrajT/MechaCar_Statistical_Analysis/README.md

 ## Overview:

-To perform satatistical analysis on MechaCar protoypes dataset, to identify/establish realtionship between the different variables to mpg.
+To perform statistical analysis on MechaCar protoypes dataset, to identify/establish realtionship between the different variables to mpg.

 ## Deliverable 1